microsoft/vscode-docs/docs/supporting/live-share-faq.md

 Live Share goes a step further and enables you to share a debug session.
 This makes it especially useful in enlisting others to help you track down issues that only happen on your machine without altering their development workflow or needing to alter the application design.

 ## If I sign-up for the limited private preview, what can I expect?
 By signing up now ([here](http://aka.ms/vsls-signup), we will send updates and details about Live Share, and we may invite you to participate in the private preview (US only), or help us with user experience testing.

+We intend to work closely with a limited number of developers, in order to collect feedback and ensure we can deliver the best experience possible, before opening the service more broadly.
+Developers will be invited in an ongoing series of waves to make this possible.

+Once invited, you'll be given the information needed to start sharing with your colleagues.
+While only those in the preview can "host" a session and share,  anyone can download the needed extension to join as a "guest".

 You can [unsubscribe at any time](https://aka.ms/vsls-unsubscribe).
 For more details about our privacy statement, see [here](https://aka.ms/vsls-privacy).